 This post opens a symposium on Elizabeth Anderson’s Private Government: How Employers Rule Our Lives (and Why We Don’t Talk about It).
-Read the complete symposium here.
+Read the rest of the symposium here.

 Work can go wrong in many ways.
 Ship breakers in Bangladesh routinely die as they try to dismantle abandoned vessels with acetylene torches.
 Meat cutters in Iowa suffer repetitive stress injuries during twelve-hour shifts on carcass-filled assembly lines.
 Truckers can endure a modern-day version of indentured servitude, forced to pay for the very vehicles they use to do their job.
 Retail bosses pressure sales staff to accept lower pay so their beleaguered brick-and-mortar stores can keep up with Amazon—which maintains its own competitive edge with a workplace culture reminiscent of Glengarry Glen Ross.
 The upper echelons of other tech workplaces are no Elysian Fields of job satisfaction, either: An avalanche of sexual harassment claims is overwhelming Silicon Valley, and burnout is endemic at struggling startups.